Rtoax/test-linux/README.md

 test-linux
 ==========

+This code repository contains `GNU/Linux` related test case codes, scripts and knowledge points, as well as operating system related content.

-> You must clone this repo under Linux(UNIX like) system.
-Because
-> there are lots of symbol links, some file system not support in
+You must clone this repo under Linux(UNIX like) system.
+Because there are lots of symbol links, some file system not support in Windows OS.
-> Windows OS.
->
-> In directory `modules` store some API demos.

 > You'd better don't rename any of folder and file's name.